-It’s generally difficult to find places in Albania that offer cooking classes to visitors, but we have teamed up with a professional cook named Emanuela to ensure you can sample and learn how to make some of our favorite and delicious dishes.
+It is difficult to find places in Albania that offer cooking classes to visitors but we have teamed up with a professional cook, Emanuela, to ensure you can sample and learn how to make some of our favorite and delicious dishes.

 Sample food items may include:

-- Traditional Albanian salads – Made from vegetables grown in the garden of Emanuela’s home.
+Traditional Albanian salads – Made from vegetables grown in the garden of Emanuela’s home.
 Tomatoes, cucumbers and peppers are popular ingredients, but ingredient combinations depend upon what is fresh and in-season.

-- Rustic Bread – Whether prepared using whole-grain wheat flour or gluten-free corn flour, the result is always delicious!
+Rustic Bread – Whether prepared using whole-grain wheat flour or gluten-free corn flour, the result is always delicious!

 Soups – Incorporating colorful vegetables and handfuls of fresh herbs, we often drizzle fresh lemon juice to our steaming-hot soup.
 Emanuela often makes cabbage or fish-based soups with her students, but the possible combinations are endless.
 It’s also common in Albania to serve a sprig of green onion on the side, so that you can nibble on it as you enjoy the soup.